 The Natural Habitat of Bearded Dragons in the Wild: Tips for Care

-In the wild, bearded dragons inhabit arid or semi-arid environments, including woodlands, coastal dunes, heathland, tropical savannahs, and deserts.
+Bearded dragons inhabit arid or semi-arid environments in the wild, including woodlands, coastal dunes, heathlands, tropical savannahs, and deserts.
 They commonly bask on tree stumps, fence posts, branches, or boulders to observe predators, prey, and potential mates while enjoying the sun.

 bearded dragons habitat in the wild